simonklee/godis/readme.md

 ## Install

-Use either goinstall or git to make to install the package.
+Use either goinstall or git to make and install the package.

 ### goinstall